Non-Abelian extension of the aether term and the Gribov problem: The Gribov-Zwanziger quantization procedure in the Landau gauge

 \subsection{The gap equation}

-As a consequence of the Gribov restriction, a non-local mass term of the gauge field is introduced into the action, accounting for non-perturbative effects.
-Therefore, in order to proceed any perturbative computation a localized version of the GZ action would be needed, \textit{e.g.} the gauge field propagator and the gap equation.
+As a consequence of the Gribov restriction, a non-local mass term for the gauge field is introduced into the action, accounting for non-perturbative effects.
+Fortunately, such a non-local GZ term can be rewritten in a local form \cite{Zwanziger:1989mf}.
+Namely, the localized Gribov-Zwanziger action reads \cite{Dudal:2009bf,Vandersickel:2012tz},

-In order to obtain a localized version of the action a couple of auxiliary fields, called Gribov's ghosts, will be consistently introduced, in the sense that they are BRST-doublets.
-Namely,